Introduction

 13. Professional Conduct in Relation to Taxation (2019), Forward.

 The second sentence is an improvement on the common form that guidance on legal issues “does not constitute legal advice”.
-That seems an idiosyncratic use of the word “advice"”; that seems an idiosyncratic use of the word “advice; but for the meaning of “advice” see Tax adviser
+That seems an idiosyncratic use of the word “advice"”; but for the meaning of “advice” see Tax adviser

 15. The text of earlier editions is available on https://www.foreigndomiciliaries.co.uk